kensanata/hex-mapping/README.md

 Square brackets are also used for dice rolls.
 A dice roll can look like this: 3d6, 3d6+5 3d6x10, or 3d6x10+5.

+There's an built-in help page with more details.

 Try it: https://campaignwiki.org/hex-describe